dylan-lang/opendylan/documentation/library-reference/source/c-ffi/index.rst

    :description:

      Describes C variables to the C-FFI.
-It defines a getter and setter function for accessing the variable’s value.
+It defines a getter and setter function for accessing the variable's value.
 The c-name keyword argument is required and gives the C name of the variable to be accessed.
 The *setter* keyword allows you to specify the name of the setter function, or if a setter function is to be defined at